ahmetsenturk/masters-thesis/content/implementation.typ

     ```
     ]
   ),
-  caption: [Feedback generation prompt that generates personalised feedback based on the student's competency status and progress.
+  caption: [System prompt for LLM to generate personalized feedback based on the student's competency status and progress.
 Only the relevant parts of the prompt are shown here (i.e., personalization according to the student's learner profile).],
   supplement: "Prompt",
 ) <feedback-generation-prompt>